liaochenlanruo/pgcgap/docs/index-v1.0.35.md

   - Rewrite the module `Pan`, Panaroo is used instead of Roary and the output files have changed, see [OUTPUT section](https://liaochenlanruo.fun/pgcgap/index-v1.0.35.html#pan-1) for details.
   - Added function `id2seq` to module `ACC` for extracting the corresponding sequences from a file to another file according to a number of ids in one file.
+  - Added function `getRepeats` to module `ACC` for counting the number of repeats of the string for the specified column in a given file.

 ------------------------------------------------------------------------